bbarres/Realtime/README.md

 ## Supplementary Data set (/dataSup)
 In this section, you will find the list of the supplementary data sets used in this study.
 The data file can be found in the "dataSup" folder.
-There is 1 supplementary data set linked to this.
+There is 1 supplementary data set linked to this study.

 - **Data_S1.txt:** this file lists the flanking sequences of the 819 SNP used in the study.
 These sequences were used to map the SNP markers on the *Q. robur* genome.
 This is a fasta file format.